Cenovus to hold first-quarter conference call and webcast, virtual annual meeting of shareholders on April 26

-/EIN News/ -- CALGARY, Alberta, April 19, 2023 (GLOBE NEWSWIRE) -- Cenovus Energy Inc. (TSX:CVE) (NYSE: CVE) will release its first-quarter 2023 results on Wednesday, April 26.
+CALGARY, Alberta, April 19, 2023 (GLOBE NEWSWIRE) -- Cenovus Energy Inc. CVE CVE will release its first-quarter 2023 results on Wednesday, April 26.
 The news release will provide consolidated first-quarter operating and financial information.
-The company’s financial statements will be available on Cenovus’s website, cenovus.com.
+The company's financial statements will be available on Cenovus's website, cenovus.com.

 Conference call: 9 a.m.
 MT (11 a.m.
 ET)